f you use Excel to model businesses, business processes, or

 Whether you use MMMult or MMult, the units of this product, using dimensional analysis, are $/item * items/headcount * headcount = $.
 The matrix shapes are

 Next, we seek the procurement schedule for the furniture items of various types.
-To do this, we have to figure out how to multiply the matrices together.
+To do this, we must figure out how to multiply the matrices together.
 We know the HiringAnalysis, which is a matrix of (EmployeeCategory x Month), and we know the FurnitureAnalysis, which is a matrix of (EmployeeCategory x ItemType).
 The procurement schedule is a matrix of (ItemType x Month).
 So the matrix product we seek is

 This is implemented in the formula